 Puutli village and church

-The first person to be buried at Puutli cemetery was Aleksander Grihin in 1930.
-The hill was then bare, with just one pine growing, and he was buried at the tree.
-The last burial was in 2013.
-Every August, generations of descendants gather in Puutli to celebrate a church festival.
+The first to be buried at Puutli cemetery in 1930 was Aleksander Grihin.
+The hill had hardly any trees then, just a few pines.
+He was buried near them.
+The last burial took place in 2013.
+The new generations gather in Puutli in August every year to commemorate the dead.